 - Theological.
-Traditional education has no context – facts are in a meaningless vacuum; Classical homeschooling gives us a context in showing us where we fit in relation to God.
+Traditional education has no context – facts are in a meaningless vacuum; Classical education gives us a context in showing us where we fit in relation to God.

 - Metaphysical.
 Traditional education is oriented towards getting a job to buy a big house to retire early and end in an upmarket nursing home; the Classical approach looks at Truth and says there is a concrete truth, and I’m living with a plan that doesn’t end when I’m dead.

 - Ethical.
 Modern schools were created with the purpose of ‘socializing’ children.
-Classical homeschooling helps parents develop children’s morality, realizing they are more than molecules.
+Classical education helps parents develop children’s morality, realizing they are more than molecules.

 Why Choose Classical Education?

-In an age where students are lazier and more selfish, classical education propels students to reject the modern standard and chase higher virtue and worth.
+Classical education propels students to reject the modern standard and chase higher virtue and worth in an age where students are lazier and more selfish.

-The classical education continually asks a student to work against his baser inclinations (laziness, or the desire to watch another half hour of TV) in order to reach a goal — mastery of a subject. – Susan Wise Baue
+Classical education continually asks a student to work against his baser inclinations (laziness or the desire to watch another half hour of TV) to reach a goal — mastery of a subject. – Susan Wise Bauer

 Students who learn in this manner learn how to cover topics comprehensively, form an opinion and then persuasively transmit those ideas to others in a controlled, clever, and winning debating style.